sukhleen999/census-income-prediction/README.md

 Testing data:
 `python3 src/download_data.py https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.test --out_dir=data/raw --file_name=test.csv`

+## Dependencies
+The dependencies for this project are mentioned in the `census-income.yaml` environment file in the directory of this project

 ## License

 The Census Income Prediction materials here are licensed under the MIT License.
 If re-using/re-mixing please provide attribution and link to this webpage.